AliceRivi14/Assignment2/README.md

 This node has three functions:

 * `float RobotDistance(int min, int max, float dist_obs[])` in which:

-`min`: minimum index of the subsection of the array that we want to analyze `max`: maximum index of the subsection of the array that we want to analyze `dist_obs[]`: array wich contains 721 elements wich are the distance of the obstacles from the robot.
+`min`: minimum index of the subsection of the array that we want to analyze.
+`max`: maximum index of the subsection of the array that we want to analyze.
+`dist_obs[]`: array wich contains 721 elements wich are the distance of the obstacles from the robot.
-`dist_value`: minimun distance from an obstacle in the subsection of the array It is possible to use the ranges vector to see robot distance from the wall.
+`dist_value`: minimun distance from an obstacle in the subsection of the array.
+It is possible to use the ranges vector to see robot distance from the wall.

 * bool VelocityCallback(second_assignment::Velocity::Request &req, second_assignment::Velocity::Response &res):